What Is a Hysterectomy?

 Why You May Need the Procedures?

 If you are young enough and would like to have more children (or even your first child), then it’s usually recommended that you undergo a myomectomy first to try to relieve your symptoms.
-In a myomectomy, the uterus is left intact, and attempts are made only to remove the fibroids (myomas or muscular growths).
+In a myomectomy, the uterus is left intact, and the specialist makes attempts only to remove the fibroids (myomas or muscular growths).

 - Chronic constipation

 - Heavier than usual menstrual cycles

 - Bleeding during your periods that last longer than a week

 - Pelvic pain or pressure